neemajohn95/pokemonApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To run the project, download the project from GITHUB

+Run `npm install` in the project folder to install packages and run `ng serve` to open the project in  `http://localhost:4200/`

+## PrimeNg Angular UI library has been used in the project